NOTICE OF HEARING FOR BOARD OF ZONING APPEALS 6/7/19

-Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 25th day of June, 2019, for the purpose of reviewing and hearing comment on the request of Ryan & Lisa Frauhiger, 4422 E 400 N, Bluffton, IN 46714 for the purpose of a Variance.
+Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 25th day of June, 2019, for the purpose of reviewing and hearing comment on the request of Travis Searles, 2021 W 600 N, Uniondale, IN 46791 for the purpose of a Variance.

 Current Zoning: A-1

-Proposed Variance: To reduce side yard and rear yard setbacks from 20’ to 15’ for a shop building.
+Proposed Variance: To reduce side yard setback from 20’ to 12’ for an attached garage.

-Brief Legal: The subject property is described as 1.8 acres in the NW quarter of Section 14 Township 27N Range 12E in Lancaster Township.
+Brief Legal: The subject property is described as Banner City Lots 31-32 in the SE quarter of Section 34 Township 28N Range 11E in Union Township.

 Dated this 7th day of June, 2019